TommyJones/tidylda/cran-comments.md

 * Fixed "Packages in Suggests should be used conditionally" issue flagged by CRAN Used `testthat::skip_if_not_installed('tm')` in offending test.
+* Updated documentation to have valid NIH URL

 ## Test environments
 * macOS (on GitHub actions): release